My brothers and sisters in the Lord,

-- Plan to enter through the front doors of both church and chapel.
+- Enter through the front doors of both church and chapel.
 Signs will appear on all other doors directing you to the front doors.

 - Please remain at least six feet away from others as you wait your turn to check-in.

 - Once you enter the building, ushers will be present to assist you in choosing an appropriate socially-distanced seat.
 Please cooperate with them.
 If you find your usual seat already taken, please, in charity, choose another.
 Those sharing the same household may sit together in the rows where more space is allotted.
 Couples/individuals should sit in the other rows.

 - Once you arrive at your seat, please remain in place for the duration of the Mass.

 - Please be on time.
-Latecomers even with a reservation will not be seated.
+Latecomers might not be seated.